sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/compsci/rulebook.md

 Students who do not satisfy such requirements can enrol in single courses, as provided by the Regulations for Sapienza Students, and sit for the related exams before enrolling in the Masters Degree.

-Students who do not yet possess a bachelor’s degree can also enrol in the Master's Degree as long as they graduate by the date indicated in the related regulations of that academic year.
+Students who do not yet possess a bachelor's degree can also enrol in the Master's Degree as long as they graduate by the date indicated in the related regulations of that academic year.

 A good knowledge of both written and oral English is also required, at B2 or a higher level.